By Professor Tony Attwood

 I am being treated as an idiot

 Adolescents who have autism may not be successful socially or in school sports.
 Academic success then becomes important to achieve respect and for self-esteem.
-Thus, the student with autism often wants to demonstrate intellectual abilities.
+Thus, the Autistic student often wants to demonstrate intellectual abilities.
 To say, “I’m bored” may translate to “I cannot demonstrate how smart I am”.

 It makes me sound ‘cool’